 For the record, I never wrote I am "open" to Trinitarianism as some seem to think.
-In fact, I was very clear in my "Signs in Sun and Moon and Stars" article CWJs do not promote Trinitarianism.
+In fact, I was very clear in my "Signs in Sun and Moon and Stars" article Christian Witnesses of Jah (CWJs) do not promote Trinitarianism.

 However, I personally believe the Trinity, as traditionally understood, is a better understanding of God/Jesus/Holy Spirit than those views which demean Jesus (like MS, SM, and SMS persons and groups) or which do not give him enough glory, like most so-called Christian groups who deny Jesus' conscious pre-human existence today, similar to Islam, which views Jesus as human prophet.
-Still, I do not expect or require each person with whom I associate to hold the same view as I do about Jesus.
-I only expect my brothers and sisters in CWJ faith to hold to the same view, as it is one of Three Things we believe in above everything else.
+Still, I do not expect or require each person with whom I associate to hold exactly the same view as I do about Jesus, in every respect.
+I only expect my brothers and sisters in CWJ faith to hold to the same view as is clearly taught in the New Testament, as it is one of Three Things we believe in above everything else.

 In closing, I would take the Trinity any day over those views of Jesus which demean him, or even over views which think less of him than I believe is warranted in light of the evidence.
 But the Trinity, in terms of its metaphysical concepts, is not my view of "God."
 I understand the Trinity, and I can see why some Trinitarians use it to help them understand biblical monotheism.
-However, that is not what CWJs use to understand monotheism/God as taught in the Bible.
+However, that is not what CWJs use nor is it what I personally use to understand monotheism/God as taught in the Bible.